Zuruuh/Openclassrooms-PHP-P5/README.md

 # BLOG
 [![Codacy Badge](https://bit.ly/2UwnMKg)](https://bit.ly/3z8SRmo)

+## Informations
+This is the fifth project of my PHP/Symfony Developper training.
+This blog was created using vanilla php, mysql, and bootstrap.

 ## Installation
 *This project has been created with PHP 8.09 and has not been tested with prior versions.
 It is highly recommended to use at least PHP 8.*